andrewsnyder328/2020PoliceBrutalityApk/README.md

 If you run into any issues, make sure your device is running at least Android Marshmallow (6.0)

-The source code is currently not public, however if you want to check out the code feel free to decompile it.
-I recommend Show Java, and app from the Play Store that will show the code from installed or downloaded apps.
+The source code is currently not public, however if you want to check out the app code feel free to decompile it.
+I recommend Show Java, an app from the Play Store that will show the code from installed or downloaded apps.